EIG may bid for more of Brazilian Batista's troubled EBX group

 The port will ease transport bottlenecks for Brazil’s commodities producers and provide a home for factories, power plants and oil storage and processing facilities.
 It will also serve as a base to help develop a giant new offshore oil play known as the Brazilian subsalt.

-Last year, EIG also agreed to invest 500 million reais, then worth $280 million, in Sete Brasil, which is building 28 deep-water drilling rigs for Brazil’s state-led Petroleo Brasileiro SA, or Petrobras.
+Last year, EIG also agreed to invest 500 million reais, then worth $280 million, in Sete Brasil, which is building 28 deep-water drilling rigs for Brazil’s state-led Petroleo Brasileiro SA, or Petrobras (PETR4.SA).

 EIG got the LLX assets for a fraction of what they could be worth if the Port of Açu realizes its potential.
-Companies such as U.S.-based General Electric Co, which builds power plants for offshore oil platforms, and France’s Technip , a major offshore oil engineering contractor, have agreed to buy land at the port.
+Companies such as U.S.-based General Electric Co (GE.N), which builds power plants for offshore oil platforms, and France’s Technip TECF.PA, a major offshore oil engineering contractor, have agreed to buy land at the port.

-EIG expects the Port of Açu will be busy serving Brazil’s state-led Petroleo Brasileiro SA, or Petrobras and partners such as Britain’s BG Group Plc and Spain’s Repsol SA.
+EIG expects the Port of Açu will be busy serving Brazil’s state-led Petroleo Brasileiro SA, or Petrobras (PETR4.SA) and partners such as Britain’s BG Group Plc BG.L and Spain’s Repsol SA (REP.MC).

 The subsalt oil reserves they have discovered, named for their location beneath a layer of salt, runs along Brazil’s coast near Rio de Janeiro and may contain 100 billion barrels of oil, according to the Brazilian Petroleum Institute at Rio de Janeiro-State University.
 That’s enough to supply more than 14 years of U.S. needs at current consumption levels.